FREQUENTLY ASKED QUESTIONS:

 I have a real estate license in another state.
 Do I still need to take the class?

-Florida has mutual recognition agreements with 7 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, and Nebraska.
+Florida has mutual recognition agreements with 7 states: Alabama, Arkansas, Connecticut, Georgia, Kentucky, Illinois, Mississippi, Nebraska, Rhode Island, and West Virginia.

 Brokers and Sales Associates can qualify for an equivalent type license in Florida if they meet the following qualifications: